daplab/SwissSimilarityDaplab/docs/api.md

 This page details the API accepting requests for the SwissSimilarities database.

+The API is globally available at [https://swisssim.daplab.ch](https://swisssim.daplab.ch)

+**General Principle**

-As the search process might take some time, the search is asynchronous and then split in two parts:
+As the processing associated to requests might take some time before completion, which might lead to timeouts somewhere in the request chain, the API is split in two parts:

 1. Submitting a search request via a POST call,
-2. Polling to retrieve the results via a GET
+2. Polling to retrieve the result via a GET

 The following flow diagram shows a typical interaction with the server: the request is submitted first, the server returns a HTTP status code `201 Created` along with a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)